 A message from Chairman Lowell Milken

 Mike and I established the Milken Family Foundation (MFF) in 1982 with a genuine sense of gratitude for our own gifts in life and a responsibility for those less fortunate; twin ideals imparted by our parents, Bernard and Ferne Milken.
 Our idealism about the possibilities for sweeping change and improvement remains.
 We realize, too, that it is critical to focus on those efforts with the potential to effect positive long-term advances for individuals and their communities.
-Our personal, professional and philanthropic experience has demonstrated the most fertile grounds for helping people help themselves: education and medical research.
+Our personal, professional and philanthropic experience has demonstrated that the most fertile ground for helping people help themselves is rooted in education.

-Whether in education or in medicine, the Milken Family Foundation’s work is as vital today as it was three decades ago: To help realize human potential by providing the strategies and the support that enable people to create and advance effective, lasting solutions to the challenges facing us in the 21st century.
+The Milken Family Foundation’s work is as vital today as it was three decades ago: to help realize human potential by providing the strategies and the support that enable people to create and advance effective, lasting solutions to the challenges facing us in the 21st century.